libriscv/libriscv/docs/INTEGRATION.md

 # Integration

-Integrating libriscv into your project is fairly straight-forward, but employing it as a low-latency scripting solution is of higher difficulty.
+Integrating libriscv into your project is fairly straight-forward, but employing it as a low-latency scripting solution is more difficult.
 There is an example of how to do this in my [RVScript repository](https://github.com/fwsGonzo/rvscript).
 There is also a simpler version of this in this repostiryo, [the gamedev examples](/examples/gamedev).

 Despite the complexity required, let's just go through everything from the start.